joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Moved Widget form object init to admin constructor

 = 2.0.2 =
-* Fixed incorrect Nav Menu option values on both Parent and Child Profile forms (thanks crzyhrse).
+* Fixed incorrect Navigation Menu option values on both Parent and Child Profile forms.

 = 2.0.1 =
 * Overhauled most of the code to simplify logic flow and enable filter and action hooks for extensibility
 * Replaced 'Categories' with 'Terms' to include any taxonomies associated with selected post types
-* Reorganized User Interface to be more intuitive (thanks Paal)
+* Reorganized User Interface to be more intuitive
 * Added new 'content' option to allow action hooks to replace default content
 * Added autoloading to reduce memory footprint

 = 1.4.6 =
 * Spanish translation courtesy of Andrew Kurtis at WebHostingHub.com
-* Changed page-specific widget to run only if is_singular (excluding search, archive and date queries)
+* Changed per page (child) profile to run only if is_singular (excluding search, archive and date queries)

 = 1.4.5 =
 * Optimized left joins to avoid max_join_size error